-The Thames Tideway Tunnel is expected to cost a total of £4.2bn (at 2014 prices).
+Construction of the Thames Tideway Tunnel is expected to cost £3.8bn to complete, with an additional £1.1bn for preparatory works.
 This will be privately financed, with no public money expected to be spent on building this extra capacity for London’s Victorian sewer system.

 Reading Sewage Treatment Works